Mailboxes are very boring. When was the last time you even gave a second glance at one?

 When I saw Diane’s new mailbox makeover on In My Own Style (one of my favorite DIY blogs, by the way), she used a kit and the mailbox was mounted on top.
 (I LOVE that turquoise!)

-Then there are the popular kinds that have planters on the back of them and has an arm that extents outwards, which I think look fantastic!
+Then there are the popular kind that has a planter on the back of them and has an arm that extends outwards, which I think looks fantastic!

 ….Or you can go with a butt-ugly plastic one, like this, HAHAHA.
 (Sorry, I couldn’t help but poke fun of this sad little thing….Don’t tell me that opening doesn’t look like a wailing mouth!
 LOL!!

 You can also buy a really inexpensive pressure treated wooden post (which is what I am trying to build!).
 It only costs about $25, and you could paint it to your liking.

 Since I’m trying to build my own, I’ve decided I need to find some DIY plans to build your own mailbox post, like this one, which is probably much more labor intensive, but so much more rewarding!
 I’m seriously hoping I can carry out this project….

 3. Is Aunt Gertrude going to ram my new mailbox when she comes to visit?

 Yep, if you don’t take into account the type of mailbox you want (e.g. top-mounted one vs. one sitting on an arm), along with the USPC regulations on mailboxes, you could end up your mailbox extending past your curb, and then guess who’s going to smash into it when she comes to visit on Christmas?
 Yep–your 85 year old Aunt Gertrude.